Limbic Software: TowerMadness 2

 TowerMadness 2 was released on January 23, 2014, for both iOS and Android, and is the sequel to the original TowerMadness.
 The mobile game is an open map tower defense game with a zoomable 3D camera.
 The objective is to defend a base filled with a flock of sheep from waves of aliens by destroying them with diverse weapons in the form of towers.
 UFOs drop invading aliens on landing pads and the waves of enemies make their way to the base to abduct the sheep.
 The goal of each alien is to abduct one sheep.
 The player can destroy the aliens by building towers.
 Each enemy destroyed provides the player with more in-app coins to obtain new towers and upgrade existing towers for more damage output.
 Once all waves of enemies are destroyed or all sheep have been abducted, the game ends.
 This sequel features updated graphics, all new maps, new and improved weapons, new characters, including Bo and Xen, and new enemies.

 Zombie Gunship Arcade

 Zombie Gunship Arcade was released on May 1, 2014, for iOS.
-The game was initially announced as an April Fool's joke but was developed soon after receiving an overwhelming number of positive feedback via Facebook and Twitter.
+The game was initially announced as an April Fools' Day joke but was developed soon after receiving an overwhelming number of positive feedback via Facebook and Twitter.
 The mobile game takes the core idea of Zombie Gunship by shooting zombies from an AC-130.
 The game is presented in a classic arcade mode with sideview gameplay.
 The player is to tap the Gunship in order to fly up, shoot zombies and dodge humans.